Colombians cheer killing of guerrilla kingpin

 Cano's death came after intelligence from a former rebel.

-Cano's death was a massive strategic victory for Santos, who came to office last year vowing to keep up a hard-line security stance.
+Cano's death was a major strategic victory for Santos, who came to office last year vowing to keep up a hard-line security stance.

 It will ease the pressure on the president, who has been criticized over a recent upsurge in small-scale attacks, and it will reassure investors in the booming oil and mining sectors.